Lockon2000/StatusScraper/docs/lib/adapters/incidents.md

     - Description: This key should hold the newly created incidents ID.
     - Remarks Specific to an employed Status Site:
         - Cachet:
             - The cachet API calls this piece of information `'id'` in the context of an incident and `'incident_id'` in other contexts.

 # Specification for the retrieved incidents from a status site

 A successful retrieval of an incident from the status site with `readIncident` should return a `dict` which represents the incident and contains the following keys (In the case of retrieving all incidents with `readIncidents` it should return a `list` with `dicts` representing the incidents):
-- `'name'`:
+- `'title'`:
     - Type: `string`
-    - Description: This key should hold a string with the name of the group.
+    - Description: This key should hold a string with the title of the incident.
     - Remarks Specific to an employed Status Site:
         - Cachet:
             - The cachet API calls this piece of information `'name'`.
 - `'ID'`:
     - Type: `int`
-    - Description: This key should hold the group ID of the group.
+    - Description: This key should hold the ID of the incident.
     - Remarks Specific to an employed Status Site:
         - Cachet:
-            - The cachet API calls this piece of information `'id'` in the context of a group and `'group_id'` in other contexts.
+            - The cachet API calls this piece of information `'id'` in the context of an incident and `'incident_id'` in other contexts.
 - `'status'`:
     - Type: `enum:IncidentStatus`
     - Description: This key should hold the incident status as an IncidentStatus enum.
 See the docs for enums under structures for more information.
     - Remarks Specific to an employed Status Site:
         - Cachet:
             - The cachet API calls this piece of information `'status'` in the context of a component and `'component_status'` in all other contexts.
 - `'body'`:
     - Type: `string`
     - Description: This key should hold the main body (the part of the incident where the marker is secretly embedded) of the incident.
     - Remarks Specific to an employed Status Site:
         - Cachet:
             - The cachet API calls this piece of information `'message'`.